bbauska/W3Cx-2of5/README.md

 element relative to whatever is adjacent to it, either to the right or left, or top or bottom.
 The margin is always transparent, and each side can be set individually.
-The unique thing about the margin is that the values for any of the sides can be *negative,* even if that means that it overlaps with another element on the page.
+The unique thing about the margin is that the values for any of the sides can be <i>negative,</i> even if that means that it overlaps with another element on the page.
 This can be useful when you want to control where an element is placed on a page.
 In the following pictures, the black rectangles encompass the content: